quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part26_The_Bellman_Err.md

 #### Minimal-BE Value Function
 Background context: The minimal-BE value function is discussed in relation to the two MDPs.
-For MDP1, it is exact and zero for any discount factor \(\gamma\).
+For MDP1, it is exact and zero for any discount factor $\gamma$.
 For MDP2, the minimal-BE value function is not exact due to shared states.

 :p What is the minimal-BE value function for both MDPs?
 ??x
-For MDP1, the minimal-BE value function is exactly \(v = 0\) for any discount factor \(\gamma\).
-For MDP2, the minimal-BE value function produces an error of 1 in both states B and B', leading to a total BE of \(p^2/3\) if the three states are equally weighted by \(d\). x??
+For MDP1, the minimal-BE value function is exactly $v = 0 $ for any discount factor$\gamma $.
+For MDP2, the minimal-BE value function produces an error of 1 in both states B and B', leading to a total BE of $ p^2/3 $if the three states are equally weighted by$ d$. x??

 ---